freeCodeCamp/chapter/README.md

 ## Contributing

+* Please read the [contributing guidelines  and steps needed to setup Chapter locally](CONTRIBUTING.md).
+We take you from local setup to submitting pull requests.

 * You should [join our Discord server](https://discord.gg/PXqYtEh) to get connected and follow announcements.
-* Please read the [**suggested steps to contribute code to the Chapter project**](CONTRIBUTING.md) before creating issues, forking, or submitting any pull requests.

 ## License